-Table 5: The ten most dominant tree species in Birmingham, Coventry and Solihull.

-See appendix II for the full list of tree dominance value ranking in Birmingham, Coventry and Solihull
+Table 4: List of the ten most dominant tree species in Solihull.
+See appendix II for the full list of tree dominance value ranking in Solihull

 Urban Forest Structure

 In this survey trees were sized by their stem diameter at breast height (DBH) at 1.3m.
 DBH can be considered a proxy for age, bearing in mind species and potential ultimate size and form.